ocornut/imgui/README.md

 **Dear ImGui is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).**

 **Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.
-Within the scope of what is has to offer, working with Dear ImGui is simpler and faster than working with Qt, WPF, etc. probably by a large order of magnitude.**
+Within the scope of what it has to offer, working with Dear ImGui tends to be more efficient and less error prone than working with Qt, WPF, etc. by a significant order of magnitude.**

 Dear ImGui is particularly suited to integration in games, realtime 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.